Conditions

 WHAT WILL THE DOCTOR DO?

-- Your vision and eye reflexes would be checked
+- Your vision and eye reflexes will be examined

-- The doctor might prescribe eye drops and give advice according to the diagnosis
+- The doctor may prescribe eye drops and provide guidance based on the diagnosis

-- You might be referred to see eye specialist if the doctor thinks it is more than just simple infection or allergy
+- You may be referred to an eye specialist if the doctor determines the condition is more complex than a standard infection or allergy

-* Recently, there are a few eye infections reported amongst rugby players who were exposed to mud whilst playing at the Turf City and Dempsey fields.
-It might be due to a rare parasitic eye infection.
-Do let your doctor know if you have been in contact with soil or mud.
+* Recently, there have been reports of eye infections among rugby players exposed to mud at Turf City and Dempsey fields.
+These may be due to a rare parasitic eye infection.
+Please inform your doctor if you have recently been in contact with soil or mud.